Robust Symbol Level Precoding for Overlay Cognitive Radio Networks: Introduction

-The performance of both BLP and SLP are sensitive to channel uncertainties due for example to channel estimation errors, quantization noise or latency-related effects \cite{jindal2006mimo,chalise2007robust,vucic2008robust}.
+The performance of both BLP and SLP are sensitive to channel uncertainties due for example to channel estimation errors, quantization noise or latency-related effects {\cite{jindal2006mimo,vucic2008robust,liang2022power}}.
 To mitigate the impact of such errors, robust designs are needed that properly model the errors and account for their effect in the optimization of the precoders.
-Two general approaches for doing so include exploiting known statistical properties of the CSI error or assuming worst-case bounded error models.
-In the former case, a particular distribution (e.g., Gaussian) is assumed for the error, and Bayesian or other probabilistic approaches \cite{pascual2005robust} are employed to optimize the quality of service (QoS) or transmit power under certain stochastic signal-to-interference-plus-noise-ratio (SINR) or rate-outage probability constraints \cite{zhang2008statistically,shenouda2008probabilistically}.
-In this case, the probability-constraint formulation is typically not deterministic and various technique must be used to obtain a tractable problem \cite{bertsimas2006tractable,ben2009safe}.
-The second approach involves the use of deterministic CSI error bounds that assume the error is confined to a convex uncertainty region (typically an ellipsoid) surrounding the true CSI \cite{pascual2005robust}.
-In these approaches, robustness is achieved by constraining the users' QoS or other design objectives to be satisfied for all channel realizations in the convex uncertainty region, effectively minimizing the impact of the worst-case channel \cite{bengtsson1999optimal}.
-This max-min philosophy can lead to a relatively conservative design depending on the tightness of the {\em priori} error bound.
+Two general approaches for doing so include assuming worst-case bounded error models or exploiting known statistical properties of the CSI error.
+The former case involves the use of deterministic CSI error bounds that assume the error is confined to a convex uncertainty region (typically an ellipsoid) surrounding the true CSI \cite{pascual2005robust}.
+In these approaches, robustness is achieved by constraining the users' QoS or other design objectives to be satisfied for all channel realizations in the convex uncertainty region, effectively minimizing the impact of the worst-case channel within the given error bound \cite{vucic2008robust, zheng2009robust}.
+This max-min philosophy can lead to a relatively conservative design depending on the tightness of {\em a priori} error bound.
+In the second case, a particular distribution (e.g., Gaussian) is assumed for the error, and Bayesian or other probabilistic approaches \cite{pascual2005robust} are employed to optimize the quality of service (QoS) or transmit power under certain stochastic signal-to-interference-plus-noise-ratio (SINR) or rate-outage probability constraints \cite{zhang2008statistically,shenouda2008probabilistically}.
+In this case, the probability-constraint formulation is typically not deterministic and \textcolor{black}{various techniques} must be used to obtain a tractable problem \cite{bertsimas2006tractable,ben2009safe}.
 In either of the two cases described above, the penalty paid for increasing the robustness to imperfect CSI is increased transmit power.